-Table 2-1: Leading QC hardware (qubits) integrators in Europe who are members of QuIC
+Table 0-1: Leading QC hardware (qubits) integrators in Europe who are members of QuIC harmonic oscillator.

-Superconducting quantum circuits are now one of the most prevalent forms of QC technology in current global QC R&D, including work by large international companies such as IBM, Google, and Intel.
-They are based on an electrical (LC (inductor/capacitor) or resonant) circuit forming a loop that can be described as a harmonic oscillator.
 Such a circuit is generally built using aluminium, which allows the frictionless flow of electricity at low temperatures.
 A Josephson junction has a nonlinear inductance, leading to an anharmonic spectrum of the superconducting circuit that resembles a two-level atom spectrum (artificial atom).
 This system allows macroscopic quantum effects to be designed and measured by tuning the classical electrical elements of the circuit.